your shopping cart is empty.

 Next, measure the backyard or patio to gauge how much space you can dedicate to cooking and seating.
 In small spaces, a linear kitchen against a fence or wall maximizes the space’s footprint, while larger lots can accommodate L-shaped or U-shaped modules with island or peninsula additions.

 Be mindful of door clearances from nearby structures and maintain at least 3 to 4 feet of clearance around work zones for comfortable traffic flow.
-THoroughly sketching out proposed footprints is crucial before committing to permanent installations.
+Thoroughly sketching out proposed footprints is crucial before committing to permanent installations.

 3. Consider Infrastructure Needs